-Lincoln Center is the result of a Robert Moses project announced in 1956.
-A neighbourhood was razed and erased, the complex built, time passed and recently the plaza was ‘reopened’ following its multi-year, $1.3 billion renovation, which began in 2006.
+Lincoln Center, in its entirety, is the result of a Robert Moses project announced in 1956.
+The neighbourhood housing the people who provided inspiration to the creators of the musical West Side Story was razed, the complex built, time passed and not long ago the plaza was ‘reopened’ following its multi-year, $1.3 billion renovation, which began in 2006.
 That’s a lot of money.
 It was only a renovation!

 Some of the money went to remaking the Revson Fountain.
 I’ve heard around $10,000,000, from insiders with whom I used to work while a stagehand at the Met Opera House, when I was a student, then lighting director for the Bolshoi Ballet (Moscow) and the Peking Opera (Beijing).

 I’m proud of having been part of the history of Lincoln Center, and I am happy to see it restored and crowded with concert goers and tourists.